ThaivyTran/code-regex/Develop/gist-template.md

 When using ```\B``` that means that it'll do the opposite of ```\b``` so no matter where ```cat``` is located, words like ```locate``` or ```vacate``` will appear because it includes ```cat``` inside the word.

 ### Back-references
+**Back-references** are used in regex to search for mutiple same characters.

 ### Look-ahead and Look-behind